nshenoy/azure-containerapp-slots-example/README.md

         transport: 'auto'
       }
 ```
 Here we use a ternary operator to switch behavior off of the `containerAppProductoinRevision` parameter.
-If the previous `Get-ContainerAppProductionRevision.ps1` step returned a revision name with a production slot, then we have to setup the ingress traffic rules such that `production` remains with 100% of the traffic, but the latest revision we're deploying is set to 0%.
+If the previous `Get-ContainerAppProductionRevision.ps1` step returned a revision name with a production label, then we have to setup the ingress traffic rules such that `production` remains with 100% of the traffic, but the latest revision we're deploying is set to 0%.
 In other words, don't mess with the current Production slot.
 Otherwise, if there was no previous production slot defined, then there's no traffic rules to define (yet).
 This is the crux of getting this slot-like behavor to work.

 Next we run the `Set-ContainerAppStagingLabel.ps1` script to apply the `staging` label to the latest revision.